mattcamp/deepracer-local/README.md

 - Stopping training at the wrong time seems to cause a problem where sagemaker will crash next time when trying to load the 'best' model which may not exist properly.
 This only happens if you start a new training session without clearing out the bucket first.
 Yet to be seen if this will cause a problem when trying to use pretrained models.
 - `training_params.yaml` must exist in the target bucket or robomaker will not start.
 The start-training.sh script will copy it over from custom_files if necessary.
 - Scripts not currently included to handle pretrainined models or uploading to AWS Console or virtual league.
-- Current sagemaker image is built for nvidia GPU only.
-Robomaker is currently CPU.
+- Current sagemaker and robomaker GPU images are built for nvidia GPU only.
-- The sagemaker image is huge (4.52GB)
+- The sagemaker and robomakers images are huge (~4.5GB)